Freakybob-Team/gitkit/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.
     Freakybob Team <freakybobsite@proton.me>
+# Discloser
+ChatGPT was used to format and debug some issues in GitKit.
+It was not used to create entire features.
+Thanks for using GitKit!